 The most popular traditional uke on this list is the Oscar Schmidt OU2.
 It’s priced very competitively, and features a high quality all-mahogany construction with a rosewood fingerboard and bridge.
 For those not in the know, Oscar Schmidt is produced by Washburn Guitars, so you can be assured that these are quality instruments.
 The OU5 is a more expensive option, but features fancy upgrades such as an all-koa construction and abalone binding.
 If budget allows, opt for the better equipped OU5 – I’ve linked to a fantastic value bundle kit above.

-For those who are looking for a ukulele equipped with electronics, my picks are the Luna Tattoo or the Caramel CS303 (available with spruce or mahogany tops).
+For those who are looking for a ukulele equipped with electronics, my picks are the Luna Tattoo or the Caramel CC100L.
 The more expensive Luna has an all-mahogany construction, and has some super fancy laser-etched wave patterns in the body.
 It is available without electronics (image 3 above) or also with electronics and a cutaway for improved upper fret access (image 4 above).
 The newly released Caramel is an absolute bargain at just $60 (it comes direct from the manufacturer, saving a ton of money), and is a real eye-catcher with its beautiful exotic zebrawood body.
 It also features a handy built-in tuner.
 And believe it or not, $60 gets you a solid wood top!

 Finally, numbers 6 and 7 are options for those of you with a little more cash to splash.
 The Ortega and Martin are both constructed entirely of solid mahogany for a sweet, warm and beautiful tone.
 Both come with high quality gigbags.